Clyde F.C.: Reserve League Cup

 Clyde put together a reserve team for the SFL's Reserve League Cup competition, which included a mixture of first team fringe players and youngsters.
 The club won the Reserve League Cup for the first time in May 2008.
 They defeated Livingston 4–1 on their own ground at Almondvale with Dave McKay scoring all four goals for Clyde.
 It was the team's first piece of silverware at reserve level for twenty years.
 The following season the club were knocked out by Ross County in the semi-finals losing 3–0 in Dingwall.

 Reserve team history

 'A' Team

 It was common from the beginning of reserve football for the majority of club's reserve teams (second XI's) to go by the tag ‘A’ or sometimes ‘B’ or even ‘C’ if a club had more than one reserve side.
-It wasn't until after the formation of the new Scottish Reserve League in 1955 that today's reserve teams go by the actual tag ‘reserves’ and have done since 1957.
+It wasn't until after the formation of the new Scottish Reserve League in 1955 that today's reserve teams went by the actual tag ‘reserves’ and have done since 1957.

 During the 1881–82 season, Clyde reached the semi-finals of the Scottish 2nd XI Cup in the competitions the first season.
-In 1896-97 they reached their first 'major' cup final, the Scottish 2nd XI Cup final eventually losing 4–0 to Hearts.
+In 1896–97 they reached their first 'major' cup final, the Scottish 2nd XI Cup final eventually losing 4–0 to Hearts.
 After reaching the semi-finals again in 1905–06, they were thwarted by arch-rivals Partick Thistle this time.